 Shincha 2026 Hayai

-17,00 €
+23,00 €

-The very first green tea of the new 2026 season comes from Mr. Eiichi on the island of Tanegashima, in the far south of Japan.
-Along with the ➡️SHINCHA MIDORI, it is flown directly to us from the tea farm—and quantities are extremely limited!
-An incredibly smooth, slightly sweet Shincha green tea with subtle floral notes and a mild umami flavor.
-The aftertaste features notes of light-colored grapes.
-A unique Shincha that can only come from Tanegashima.
-The Shuntaro cultivar is found exclusively on Tanegashima and was developed by Eiichi Matsushita and Shinichi Sawayanagi of the Tanegashima Tea Association.
-Of course, Eiichi-san completely avoids pesticides and chemical fertilizers.
-Due to its high quality, this green tea can be steeped at least 4 times!
+A unique shincha that can only come from Tanegashima.
+The Shoju cultivar is found exclusively on Tanegashima and was developed by Eiichi Matsushita and the Tanegashima Tea Association.
+Naturally, Eiichi-san uses absolutely no pesticides or chemical fertilizers.
+Thanks to its high quality, this green tea can be steeped at least four times!
 We will only have a very limited quantity in stock, as Mr. Eiichi produces only a limited amount each year and his Shincha is extremely popular in Japan.

 Variety: SHINCHA Sencha (loose green tea, lightly shaded, premium selection)